Telenor India

-Telenor (India) Communications Private Limited, formerly known as Uninor, was an Indian mobile network operator.
-The company was a wholly owned subsidiary of Norwegian telecommunications company Telenor Group.
+Telenor (India) Communications Private Limited, formerly known as Uninor, was a mobile network operator in India.
+The company was a wholly owned subsidiary of Norwegian telecommunications company Telenor.
 In February 2017, Telenor Group announced merging the India business with Bharti Airtel in a no-cash deal with liability of Airtel to take over the outstanding spectrum payments of Rs 1,650 crore post necessary regulatory approvals.

 As of April 2018, it had 36.15 million subscribers.
 On 14 May 2018, DoT gave the final approval required for merging of Telenor India with Bharti Airtel.